savonet/book/quickstart.md

 ### Audio effects

 In order to make the sound more uniform, we can use plugins.
-For instance, the `normalize` operator helps you to have a uniform volume by dynamically changing it, so that volume difference between songs is barely heard:
+For instance, the `normalize`\indexop{normalize} operator helps you to have a uniform volume by dynamically changing it, so that volume difference between songs is barely heard:

 ```liquidsoap